 Join us in celebrating World Leprosy Day on Sunday, January 26, 2014 and in standing for those who face oppression and stigma every day.
 We are one body, supporting and caring for one another.

-View this video about leprosy to learn more about how you can help transform the life of someone suffering from this disease.
+View these videos about leprosy to learn more about how people like you are transforming the lives of suffering people.

 For more information or to receive a DVD of the above video, please contact us at 800.543.3135 or [email protected].